About Coronavirus (COVID-19)

 - If soap and water are not readily available, use an alcohol-based hand sanitizer with at least 60% alcohol.
 Always wash hands with soap and water if hands are visibly dirty.

 Do I need a face mask?

-CDC does not recommend that people who are well wear a facemask to protect themselves from respiratory diseases, including COVID-19.
-Facemasks should be used by people who show symptoms of COVID-19 to help prevent the spread of the disease to others.
-The use of facemasks is also crucial for health workers and people who are taking care of someone in close settings (at home or in a health care facility).
-Please do not hoard facemasks.
+The use of face masks is also crucial for health workers and people who are taking care of someone in close settings (at home or in a health care facility).
+Please do not hoard medical-grade face masks.

 Is there treatment for COVID-19?